katmlane/katmlane/README.md

 <h3 align="center"> My story </h3>

 <p>  My passion for software engineering started when I took a computer science class in middle school and built a small application.
 I decided to pursue the biological sciences, as I could see the direct effect of helping people.
 I graduated from IUSM with honors and a Clinical Laboratory Science B.S. degree.
 On the job, lab equipment would often give errors and I became efficient in problem-solving.
-Often I'd have to open up the equipment I used, look into the computers data, and past the user interface.
-This led to Freelance work creating applications that were accesible to all users.
-With my collective experience, laboratory and software engineering, I am ready to make applications that are accessible and inclusive to all people in healthcare and education, for both patients and medical professionals. </p>
+Often I'd have to open up the equipment I used, look into the computer's data, and past the user interface.
+This led to Freelance work creating applications that were accessible to all users.
+With my collective experience, in laboratory and software engineering, I am ready to make applications that are accessible and inclusive to all people in healthcare and education, for both patients and medical professionals.  </p>